skip to Main Content

 Something Is Stuck in Her Mouth or Throat

-If something is stuck in your cat’s airway, it will probably make her cough or choke.
-If it gets stuck in her mouth or esophagus on its way to her stomach, it can cause other symptoms like:
+If this foreign body is stuck in your cat’s airway, it will probably make her cough or choke.
+If it gets stuck in her mouth or esophagus on its way to her stomach, she’ll start to drool excessively.
+Other symptoms may include:

 • gagging